 Lucy Scientific Discovery Inc. ("we," "our," "us," or the "Company") was incorporated under the Business Corporations Act (British Columbia) on February 17, 2017.
 The Company previously specialized in developing supply chain products, services, and distribution channels for the cannabis industry in the areas of cannabis production, cannabis extracts, edibles and other pharmaceutical grade products.
 The Company changed its name from Hollyweed North Cannabis Inc. to Lucy Scientific Discovery Inc. and, under a new business model, is engaged in the research, manufacturing and commercialization of psychedelic products.
-The Company's registered office is Suite 2080 - 777 Hornby Street, Vancouver, BC, Canada.
+The Company's registered office is Suite 301 - 1321 Blanshard Street, Victoria, British Columbia, Canada.

-Subsidiaries that are active and wholly owned by the Company and that have each been incorporated under the Business Corporations Act of British Columbia to facilitate its business activities include:
+Subsidiaries that are active and wholly-owned by the Company and that have each been incorporated under the Business Corporations Act of British Columbia to facilitate its business activities include:

 - TerraCube International Inc. On October 4, 2017, the Company acquired control of TerraCube International Inc. ("TerraCube"), formerly Crop2Scale International Inc. TerraCube innovates, develops and produces highly controlled agricultural grow environments for plant manufacturing and replication.
 On April 16, 2018, TerraCube incorporated TerraCube USA, Inc. ("TC USA") under the General Corporation Law of the State of Delaware, for the purpose of manufacturing and distributing TerraCube grow environments in the United States.
 TC USA has been inactive to date. - LSDI Manufacturing Inc. On June 29, 2017, the Company incorporated LSDI Manufacturing Inc. ("LMI"), under the Business Corporations Act (British Columbia) for the purposes of cannabis extraction and manufacturing of adult-use and pharmaceutical products.
-LMI held a Health Canada Processor's Licence under the Cannabis Act but has never engaged in plant-touching activities up to the date the Board of Directors approved these financial statements.
-On September 10, 2021, the Health Canada Processor's Licence was voluntarily withdrawn by LMI.
+LMI held a Health Canada Processor's License under the Cannabis Act but has never engaged in plant-touching activities up to the date the Board of Directors approved these financial statements.
+On August 10, 2021, the Health Canada Standard Processor's License was voluntarily withdrawn by LSDI with the revocation effective September 3, 2021.
+In August 2021, Health Canada's Office of Controlled Substances granted us a Controlled Drugs and Substances Dealer's Licence under Part J of the Food and Drug Regulations promulgated under the Food and Drugs Act (Canada), or a Dealer's Licence.
+The Dealer's Licence, which we hold through one of our wholly owned subsidiaries, authorizes us to develop and produce (through cultivation, extraction or synthesis) certain restricted substances.
+The company intends to develop and produce these restricted substances as pharmaceutical-grade active pharmaceutical ingredients and their raw material.